Discussion Tables: Choose the Topics that matter to you

 Ambition is not the problem, execution is.

-- What a credible departmental AI strategy looks like and how to lead it with confidence
+- This roundtable will explore what a trusted, sovereign and scalable departmental AI infrastructure strategy looks like in practice – and how to lead that transition with confidence.

 In partnership with: